programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 </figcaption>
 </figure>

-#### Step 7: Add annotations to line graph:
+#### Step 7: Add annotations to the line graph:

 Since the legend has been removed, it's now impossible to distinguish between the lines which represent males and those which represent females in the line graph.
-This can be avoided by using the `.update_layout()` method to add annotated arrows to each line:
+This can be avoided by using the `.update_layout()` method to add annotated arrows pointing to each line:

 ```python
 fig.update_layout(